yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G624T.rst

 can't open data connection
 }}}
 On IRC, nbd advised me to try to write to mtd4 because of the strange mtd1 memory mapping.
 I'll report back here as soon as I'd have tested it.

+Sam Liddicott could not update mtd1 or mtd0 using adam2flash.pl or the ftp instructions at [":OpenWrtDocs/Hardware/D-Link/DSL-502T"], getting this ftp error:
+{{{
+550 Flash erase failed
+}}}
+but he could update mtd4 using the manual ftp instructions.
+As far as he could tell the linux image never booted and he had to restore his mtd settings and the dlink image which worked; and strangely had all of his dlink settings intact.
+He wonders if the open wrt erase+flash even did anything at all - maybe the mtd boundary changes stopped it booting and openwrt was never there at all?

 == Further Information ==
 Once again, the page about the ["OpenWrtDocs/Hardware/D-Link/DSL-502T"] is plenty of links.